slatedocs/slate/source/index.html.md

 }
 ```

-An endpoint to check your VA information is also available and can be accessed at anytime [https://api-docs.oyindonesia.com/#get-va-info](https://api-docs.oyindonesia.com/#get-va-info).
+If you wish to change the details of your VA, you can do so by updating your VA at any time [https://api-docs.oyindonesia.com/#update-va](https://api-docs.oyindonesia.com/#update-va).

 > Below is an example of the request body: